 - Press the bottom edge to create a strong crease line.

 - Fold the apron in half to find the center of the pocket.
 Again, press well to create a strong center crease… but ONLY in the pocket panel area; you don’t need to crease the body of the apron.

 - Unfold the pocket and flip the apron right side up.
-The pocket hem should be at the top, right side up, and the raw edge of the panel should be at the bottom.
+The pocket hem should be at the top band the raw edge of the panel should be at the bottom.
 You should also be able to see your crease lines.

 - Find all your finished appliqué pieces from above.

 - Peel the paper backing from the fusible web.

 NOTE: To remove the paper backing, it can help to use small, sharp scissors to make a small score line in the paper.
 Just a very light scratch.
 It gives you an easier place to lift and pull away the paper.
 Trying to peel the fabric away from the paper at the edges can cause your fabric to fray.

 - Position your appliqué tea cups, saucers and spoons in the centers of each pocket section.
 Follow our diagram or create your own.

 - If you follow our design, don’t forget you need to first overlay and stitch the small rounded flower appliqué on the the teacup to the left of center.

 - Thread your machine with contrasting thread in the top and bobbin.
 We used a deep brown.